Sponsor - David Johnstone Charitable Trust

 Booking information: Bookings are essential.
 Please email email@example.com for booking information.

-Cost: $7.50 (inclusive of GST) per person with free entry for teachers and up to 6 adult supervisors.
+Cost: $10.00 (inclusive of GST) per student and adult supervisors, with free entry for teachers.

 All students need to wear enclosed footwear and clothing appropriate to winter conditions.
 If extreme weather conditions are forecast the programme will be cancelled and the educator will notify a designated teacher by no later than 7.30am on the day of the visit.